georgevio/IoT-Embedded/esp-idf/readme.md

 ## Projects Overview

 ### 1. ESP32-CAM
-- **Description**: This project enables the use of the ESP32-CAM module for capturing images and streaming video.
+- **Description**: This project is basic for the ESP32-CAM module for capturing images and streaming video.
+Start with this project to make sure that your camera is ok.
+When you first connect the camera, is better to test it with the arduino code in the folder IoT-Embedded/arduino/* .
 - **Key Configurations**:
   - Ensure PSRAM is enabled.
   - Include the `esp32-camera` driver in the project dependencies.
 - **Project Structure**:
   ```
   esp32-cam/
-  ├── main/                     # Main application code
+  ├── main/                     # Main application code.
+  |   --secret.h                # insert the wifi credentials (gitignored)
   ├── managed_components/       # External libraries/components
   ├── sdkconfig.txt             # Default configuration file
   └── CMakeLists.txt            # Build configuration